Transia-RnD/thehub/amendments/icv2/README.md

 # Rippled (node)

-## TODO:

-- Genesis Build:

-You would need to generate a new validator list.
-Also look into being able to change that account.
-There is a PR

 This container allows you to run a `rippled` node.
 No config required.

 The server will keep a history of **only 256 ledgers**.
 You can change this value in the config (more about the config in this readme).